huuloc2026/nation-web/README.md

 ## Beep on EPC Write Success

-- Khi ghi EPC thành công (qua giao diện hoặc upload file), trình duyệt sẽ phát âm thanh beep (`public/beep.mp3`).
+- When writing EPC is successful (via UI or file upload), the browser will play a beep sound (`public/beep.mp3`).
-- Đảm bảo file `beep.mp3` tồn tại trong thư mục `front-end/public/`.
+- Make sure the `beep.mp3` file exists in the `front-end/public/` directory.

 ## License